-- This table doesn't include unaired pilots as these cannot be accurately ascertained.
+- This table doesn't include stand-in/guest hosting roles/appearances and unaired pilots as these cannot be accurately ascertained.

 - (a) This number would go down by 1, but the "One-offs" column would rise by 7, if you counted Gameshow Marathon as a series of individual shows rather than its own format.

-- (b) However, PSI and Crazy Comparisons were just different titles for the same show.
+- (b) PSI and Crazy Comparisons are different titles for the same show.

-- (c) Dick and Dom have combined to host 7 series, and appeared together on a single one-off show.
+- (c) Dick and Dom have combined to host 7 series.

-- (d) Rent Free and Get Staffed are also different titles for the same show.
+- (d) Rent Free and Get Staffed are different titles for the same show.